Norwegian Air plunged into winter fight for survival

 Creditors and lessors took control of Norwegian in May with a financial rescue that allowed it to access state-guaranteed loans of 3 billion crowns ($329 million) as the company sought to operate a slimmed-down service.

-Norwegian last month operated only 21 of its aircraft, leaving more than 100 grounded, including its entire fleet of 37 Boeing 787 Dreamliners used for transatlantic journeys.
+Norwegian has grounded more than 100 grounded aircraft, including its entire fleet of 37 Boeing 787 Dreamliners used for transatlantic journeys.

-The airline industry is likely to provide sufficient services and will still see healthy competition in the time ahead, Nyboe said.

 It was not surprising Oslo had withdrawn support after the failure of Norwegian’s bid to become a pan-European airline serving intercontinental markets, said Bertrand Grabowski, a former aviation banker who is now an independent adviser.